 My Art

-I work under the identity of The Modern Oracle, an artist and visual strategist engaged in translating the machinery of the modern world into contemplative, symbolic forms.
+I work under the identity of The Modern Oracle, an artist and visual strategist engaged in translating the machinery, symbols, and artifacts of the modern world into contemplative forms.
 My practice is rooted in contradiction: classical technique and industrial aesthetic, mythic intuition and mechanical logic, surface noise and buried structure.
 The result is a body of work that feels like unearthed technology—equal parts relic and revelation.

-Drawing from traditions as diverse as Bauhaus geometry, Neo-Industrial Pop Surrealism, mid-century realism, and gestural abstraction, I construct layered visual systems that ask not just to be seen, but to be decoded.
-My materials—grids, metallic hues, textured layers, anatomical precision—are not purely aesthetic choices.
+Drawing from traditions as diverse as Bauhaus geometry, Neo-Industrial Pop Surrealism, mid-century realism, and gestural abstraction, I construct layered visual systems that ask not merely to be seen, but to be contemplated.
+My materials—grids, metallic hues, textured surfaces, architectural forms, and anatomical precision—are not purely aesthetic choices.
 They serve as conduits for a deeper inquiry into how we shape, and are shaped by, the systems around us.

-I see my role not just as a painter, but as a kind of interpreter.
-A builder of visual tools.
-Each work is an oracle in itself—a symbolic object meant to clarify, to disrupt, and to reorient.
-I am less concerned with representing reality and more interested in distilling its underlying framework.
-This isn’t mysticism in the traditional sense—it’s a quiet form of philosophical engineering; such irony!
+I see my role not merely as a painter, but as an interpreter and builder of visual instruments.
+Each work is an oracle in itself—a symbolic object intended to clarify, disrupt, and reorient.
+My aim is not to represent reality, but to reveal its underlying framework.
+This is not mysticism in the traditional sense, but a form of philosophical engineering: an attempt to uncover the structures that persist beneath appearance.

-My work appeals to those drawn to paradox: to the poetic logic of machines, to the beauty of complexity, to the idea that truth can be abstract, and still hold form.
-It is art for the intellectually restless—those seeking silence inside the noise.
+My work appeals to those drawn to paradox: to the poetic logic of machines, to the beauty of complexity, and to the idea that truth can be abstract while remaining tangible.
+These works are not designed to provide answers.
+They are invitations to contemplation—to stand before a form, to encounter its presence, and to discover silence within the noise.

 The Modern Oracle Sigil